MA in Classics, University of Wisconsin-Madison

-Teaching certificate in K-12 Latin: National Louis University
+Teaching license in K-12 Latin: National Louis University

 While Ms. Vaccaro’s enthusiasm for the Latin language and Roman culture is both intense and infectious, she understands that most students are drawn to study Latin in the pursuit of other interests.
 Ms. Vaccaro has taught Latin for students at all levels from middle school through college.
 The common drive in all her teaching is the satisfaction of being able to use her passion for Latin to help her students discover and pursue their own unique passions.